The Key Steps in Planning Your Dream Wedding

 Find Your Wedding Inspiration as a Couple

-Before dates are set, or venues are explored, start gathering materials that reflect your hopes for your wedding ceremony and reception.
-Whether you’re a Pinterest or Instagram aficionado or have been collecting magazine articles for years, pulling inspiration together will give you a starting point for planning discussions with your spouse-to-be.
+Before dates are set, or venues are explored, start gathering inspiration that reflects your hopes for your wedding ceremony and reception.
+Whether you’re a Pinterest or Instagram aficionado or have been collecting magazine articles for years, pulling inspiration together will give you a starting point for planning discussions with both your and your spouse-to-be.
 Try to agree on a tone.
-Do you want something classically formal or graceful, yet relaxed?
-Would you like a picture-perfect outdoor ceremony and reception in an Italian vineyard or a several-day celebration that ends with a banquet in an elegant historic Washington DC venue?
-Once you are both on the same page with the style and tone of the wedding, you can take the next steps in planning a wedding, whether you organize it yourself or use the services of an expert planner.
+Do you want something classically formal or chic, yet relaxed?
+Would you like a picture-perfect outdoor ceremony and reception in an Italian vineyard or a several-day celebration that ends with an elegant dinner party in a historic Washington DC venue?
+Once you are both on the same page with the style and tone, you can take the next steps in planning a wedding, whether you organize it yourself or use the services of an expert planner.

 Choose Your Wedding Party